joyboseroy/indus_decipher/README.md

 Run it yourself with `python3 experiments/substitution_graph_analysis.py`.

+## Allograph granularity: an inconclusive robustness check, reported honestly

+The mayig/CISI source data (see CITATIONS.md) carries more than plain sign IDs: each grapheme has a documented feature vector, damage and line number and a 0-100 subjective uncertainty score as defaults, then extra allograph-specific features per sign (for example, sign P086's own feature file defines branch_factor, branch_count, branch_direction, and final_branch_shape).
+Earlier versions of `convert_cisi_to_csv.py` collapsed every allograph of a sign down to its bare primary ID, discarding this.
+Two things were added:

+- `mean_uncertainty`, a real field now carried through the schema (`data/loader.py`), separate from `damaged`: a grapheme can be fully undamaged but still visually ambiguous to the annotator, and 78 of 179 CISI inscriptions carry a nonzero uncertainty score that was previously silently dropped.
+- A second output, `data/cisi_real_corpus_allograph.csv`, generated with `python3 data/convert_cisi_to_csv.py <input> <output> allograph`,
+  where each grapheme becomes its primary sign ID plus its own allograph-specific feature values as a suffix (e.g. `P086_3-1-0-0`), so two visually distinct allographs of the same primary sign become distinct sign identities instead of being silently treated as one.

+This was built specifically to check a real methodological concern: does this project's classification of the CISI corpus survive being computed on this finer representation, where allographs are NOT collapsed?
+It does not, straightforwardly.
+At allograph granularity, the CISI corpus's classification flips from `civ_a_language_like` to `civ_c_mixed`.

+Before reading that as a real finding about allographs mattering, inspect the vocabulary: naive full fragmentation (every distinct feature combination becomes its own sign, with no minimum-count floor) takes a 142-sign vocabulary over 104 non-damaged inscriptions to a 230-sign vocabulary over the same 104 inscriptions, meaning 61% of allograph-level signs occur exactly once in the entire corpus. `top_sign_final_share`, one of the six classifier features, literally requires one sign to concentrate at the final position, and collapses to exactly 0.0000 at this granularity, which is close to certain to be a data-sparsity artifact (fragmenting a single real dominant sign's occurrences across many now-distinct allograph variants) rather than evidence the corpus's underlying final-position constraint disappeared.

+This is reported as inconclusive, not resolved, because it plausibly is
+both: allograph choices may genuinely matter, AND naive full fragmentation on a 104-inscription corpus is close to certain to be too sparse to trust regardless.
+Untangling which requires either substantially more data or a principled middle granularity (e.g. only splitting an allograph out when it is independently well-attested, rather than splitting on every distinct feature combination), neither of which is built yet; see "Extending this toolkit."

 ## Known limitations and other honesty notes

 - **The transformer is small and NumPy-only on purpose.** It is a full,